shilad/wikibrain/README.md

 ###Running WikAPIdia programs

-**From an IDE** If you are using an IDE such as Eclipse or IntelliJ, and your project is integrated with maven you can run these commands directly through your IDE.
+**From an IDE:** If you are using an IDE such as Eclipse or IntelliJ, and your project is integrated with maven you can run these commands directly through your IDE.

-**From the command line** Install our `wp-java.sh` helper bash script that makes it easier to compile and run java programs. `mvn -f wikAPIdia-utils/pom.xml clean compile exec:java -Dexec.mainClass=org.wikapidia.utils.ResourceInstaller`.
+**From the command line:** Install our `wp-java.sh` helper bash script that makes it easier to compile and run java programs. `mvn -f wikAPIdia-utils/pom.xml clean compile exec:java -Dexec.mainClass=org.wikapidia.utils.ResourceInstaller`.

-**JVM options** Set reasonable java options defaults.
+**JVM options:** Set reasonable java options defaults.
 For example `-d64 -Xmx8000M -server` uses a 64-bit JVM with 8GB memory and server optimizations.
 You can set these defaults in your IDE's run dialog, or if you are using `wp-java.sh`, run the command: `export JAVA_OPTS="-d64 -Xmx8000M -server"`

 ###Importing data